 Jeremy is an IP specialist and has advised on many contentious matters involving trade marks, copyright, designs, patents and confidential information.
 His IP experience is diverse with a particular focus on trade marks and copyright.
-He has advised on a number of high profile disputes before the High Court, Court of Appeal, Court of Justice, EUIPO and General Court.
+He has advised on a number of high profile disputes before the High Court, Court of Appeal, Court of Justice, EUIPO and General Court and has even led the advocacy before the CJEU.

 In particular Jeremy is a specialist in advising on strategies to combat IP infringement in the digital world and has advised on a number of cases regarding online infringement.
 As a consequence, Jeremy also has a particular interest in cross border injunctions and jurisdiction for community trade marks and designs as well as copyright.

-As part of his breach of confidential information practice, Jeremy has considerable experience in arbitration and has acted in cases before the LCIA and SCC (Stockholm Chamber of Commerce).
+As part of his breach of confidential information practice, Jeremy has considerable experience in arbitration and has acted in cases before the LCIA and SCC (Stockholm Chamber of Commerce) as well as ad hoc arbitrations.
 Jeremy specialises in arbitration involving technical subject matter and his cases have ranged from chemical compounds used in deodorants to chemical processes.
 Many of his arbitration cases involve substantial damages claims.

 - LLB (Law), Victoria University of Wellington